edgarcosta/CHIMP/README.md

 - Cannot keep up with all the Magma packages on your system?
 - and their dependencies?
-- Tired of having of manage them one by one?
+- Tired of having to manage and include them one by one?

-Then look no further, CHIMP will manage all ~~your~~ Magma packages for you.
+Then look no further, CHIMP will manage and include all ~~your~~ Magma packages for you.

 # Installing